The Low Carb Beer Myth - Why It Won't Help Your Waistline

 So low carb beer doesn't really help us from a carbohydrate perspective, maybe it will help from an alcohol or calorie perspective?

 From an alcohol perspective Pure Blonde is 4.2% abv, and Hahn Super Dry is 4.6% abv.
-While they are slightly lower than most craft beers the difference isn't huge.
-With the government taxing beers less than 5% abv at a lower rate than those over 5% abv, the cynical viewpoint is that the big liquor producers simply try to get their beer into the lower tax bracket.
+While they are slightly lower alcohol levels than most craft beers, the difference isn't huge.
+As the Australian government taxes beers based on alcohol content, the cynical viewpoint is that the big liquor producers are simply trying to pay less tax, rather than provide a healthier option by a lower alcohol content.
 We'll let you make your own judgement call on that one.

 When it comes to beer, calories and kilojules are the main contributors to the waistline.
 A kilojoule (or Calorie), is a unit of energy.
 The kilojoule content of foods depends on the amount of carbohydrates, fats and proteins present in the food.